overdrivenetworks/conf-utils/README.md

-OVERdrive-IRC Network Configuration
+conf-sync
 ===================

-SCP-based network configuration for the OVERdrive-IRC network.
+conf-sync is an SCP-based IRCd configuration syncer used by the OVERdrive-IRC network.
+It currently targets InspIRCd 2.0.x.

 ## Instructions
 First, configure your instance by renaming `scripts/config.sh.example` to `scripts/config.sh`.